Keir Hardie: Legacy

 Ty Keir Hardie, in his constituency town of Merthyr Tydfil, housed offices for Merthyr Tydfil County Borough Council and adjoins the Civic Centre on Castle Street.
 In Merthyr Tydfil, there is also the Keir Hardie Health Park and the Keir Hardie Estate with streets named after prominent early Independent Labour leaders such as Wallhead and Glasier.

 In recognition of his work as a lay preacher, the Keir Hardie Methodist Church in Newham, London bears his name.

-There is a Kier Hardie Terrace in Dunfermline, Fife named after him as he helped the mining campaign for local mining families.
+There is a Keir Hardie Terrace in Dunfermline, Fife named after him as he helped the mining campaign for local mining families.

 Labour founder Hardie has been voted the party's "greatest hero" in a straw poll of delegates at the 2008 Labour conference in Manchester.
 Labour peer Lord Morgan, Ed Balls, David Blunkett and Fiona Mactaggart argued the case for four Labour figures at a Guardian fringe meeting at the Labour conference 2008 in Manchester, 23 September 2008.

 Hardie's younger half-brothers David Hardie, George Hardie and sister-in-law Agnes Hardie all became Labour Party Members of Parliament after his death.
 His daughter Nan Hardie and her husband Emrys Hughes both became Provost of Cumnock; Hughes also became Labour Member of Parliament for South Ayrshire in 1946.

 Biographer Kenneth O. Morgan has sketched Hardie's personality:

 I found him a man who was not only an idealistic crusader, but a pragmatist, anxious to work with radical Liberals whose ideology he largely shared, subtle in building up the Labour alliance with the trade unions and the other socialist bodies, and supremely flexible in his political philosophy, a very generalised socialism based on a secularised Christianity rather than Marxism.
 'Socialists,' he proclaimed, 'made war on a system not a class'....He was no economist and was ill-informed on many issues, but he had uniquely the charisma and vision that any radical movement needs.

-Keir Starmer, the current Prime Minister of the United Kingdom and Leader of the Labour Party, who serves as MP in the House of Commons for Holborn and St Pancras, was reportedly named after Hardie, though Starmer said in 2015 that he did not know whether this is true.
-Keir Mather, Labour MP for Selby and Ainsty, is also named after Hardie.
+Keir Starmer, the former Prime Minister of the United Kingdom and Leader of the Labour Party, who serves as MP in the House of Commons for Holborn and St Pancras, was reportedly named after Hardie, though Starmer said in 2015 that he did not know whether this is true.
+Keir Mather, Labour MP for Selby (and its predecessor Selby and Ainsty), is also named after Hardie.